showmik/intisarbnaim.github.io/browse-web-faster/index.md

 ## 1. Selecting a Browser

 The first step is to select a browser.
-Yes, I know you are already using a browser, be it Google Chrome, Mozilla's Firefox, or any other browser.
+Yes, I know you are already using a one, be it Google Chrome, Mozilla's Firefox, or any other browser.
 But I would suggest you use the [Brave Browser](https://brave.com/).
 I have been using Brave for the past three years and I am quite satisfied with it.
 I might sound a little biased here, but I think the Brave browser is the best for the following reasons:

 - Brave is a chromium-based browser, you can do almost everything in Brave that you could do in Chrome.